SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 9. In the future it will be important for us to be able to run Wandb inside a docker container (together with whatever training or inference we specify).
-The problem here is that we cannot authenticate Wandb in the same way as the previous exercise, it needs to happen automatically.
+The problem here is that we cannot authenticate Wandb in the same way as the previous exercise; it needs to happen automatically.
 Let's therefore look into how we can do that.

-    1. First we need to generate an authentication key, or more precise an API key.
+    1. First we need to generate an authentication key, or more precisely an API key.
 This is in general the way any service (like a docker container) can authenticate.
-Start by going <https://wandb.ai/home>, click your profile icon in the upper right corner and then go to `User settings`.
+Start by going to <https://wandb.ai/home>, click your profile icon in the upper right corner and then go to `User settings`.
 Scroll down to the danger zone and generate a new API key (if you do not already have one) and finally copy it.

-    2. Next create a new docker file called `wandb.docker` and add the following code
+    2. Next create a new dockerfile called `wandb.docker` and add the following code

         ```dockerfile
         FROM python:3.11-slim